web2solutions/Unicron-FAMD/README.md

 ### Solutions

-Our main problem consist in `repeat yourself` in the software development life cycle.
-And the main solution, in resume would be something which could implement `DRY` on the side of the software development life cycle.
+Our main problem consist in `to repeat yourself` in the software development life cycle.
+And the main solution, in resume, would be something which could implement `DRY` on the side of the software development life cycle.

 Certainly there are several software development methodologies and paradigms that can be used to achieve this.